 Let z be a string of symbols.
 The elements of z are denoted zk and are drawn from some alphabet Z. The number of symbols in the alphabet is denoted #Z.

 Let PC(z) be the probability that computer programs, when run on a given computer C, will print z and then halt.
 The surprisal is defined to be the negative logarithm of this probability, denoted $C(z) := − logPC(z).
 In this paper we choose to use base-2 logarithms, so that surprisal is measured in bits.
-Surprise value is also known as the unexpectedness.
+Surprisal is also known as the surprise value or equivalently the unexpectedness.
 It is intimately related to entropy, as discussed below.

 In this construction, a short program X (i.e. one which has a length L(X) less than L*) is not represented directly, but instead is represented by its children, i.e. programs formed from X by padding it with comments to reach the required length L*.
 There are at least 2L*−L(X) ways of doing the padding, and each way contributes 2−L* to the total measure.
 This means that a string z that can be produced by a short programs X will have a probability at least 2−L(X), no matter how large L* is.
 We take the limit as L* becomes very large and use this in the definition of PC(z).

 Usually the probability PC(z) is dominated by (the children of) the shortest program that produces z.
-Therefore some people like to use the length of this shortest program as an estimate of the surprise value.
+Therefore some people like to use the length of this shortest program as an estimate of the surprisal.
 This is often a good estimate, but it should not be taken as the definition.

 The explicit dependence of PC(z) on the choice of computer C calls attention to an element of arbitrariness that is inherent in any definition of surprisal.
 Different people will assign different values to “the” surprisal, depending on what resources they have, and on what a priori information they have about the situation.